About the Baltic Sea AC

 The main aim of the BSAC is to prepare and provide advice on the management of Baltic Sea fisheries in order to achieve a successful running of the EU’s Common Fisheries Policy.

-Steve Karnicki, of the National Marine Fisheries Research Institute (MIR), Gdynia, Poland, is Honorary Chairperson of the BSAC General Assembly.
-Reine J. Johansson, former Chairman of the Swedish Fishermen’s Federation is Chairperson of the Executive Committee.
+Steve Karnicki, of the National Marine Fisheries Research Institute (MIR), Gdynia, Poland, is Honorary Chairperson of the BSAC General Assembly and since 9th May 2018 also the interim chairperson of the Executive Committee.
 Andrzej Bialas from OCEANA is the vice chair.
 Michael Andersen of the Danish Fishermen's Producer's Organisation chairs the Demersal WG.
 Mart Undrest of the Estonian Fishermen's Association is chair of the pelagic WG.
 Nils Höglund of Coalition Clean Baltic is chair of the working group on ecosystem based management.

 The BSAC is funded by the European Union, the Member States around the Baltic Sea, and its members.